 Press for Near Haven

-Foreword Reviews: “Near Haven takes on the apocalypse with literary flair and shining prose.”
+Foreword Reviews: “Near Haven takes on the apocalypse with literary flair and shining prose.
+A contemplative and violently engaging character study.”
 (5 stars)

 Kirkus Reviews: “A worthy addition to a genre pioneered by writers like Cormac McCarthy and Matt Bell: the post-human pastoral.”